ros2/design/articles/content_filtering.md

 ### Requirement

 - ContentFilteredTopic interfaces can be used only if implementation supports.
-  - [T.B.D] If rmw implementation does not support ContentFilteredTopic interfaces, filtering should be done internally on subscriber side? or it can leave it for user application responsibility.
+- If rmw implementation does not support ContentFilteredTopic interfaces, filtering will be done internally on subscriber side in `rcl`.
-- User can create/destroy ContentFilteredTopic based on parent topic.
+- It can create/destroy ContentFilteredTopic based on parent topic.
-- User can set/get the filter_expression and expression_parameters for ContentFilteredTopic.
+- It can set/get the filter_expression and expression_parameters for ContentFilteredTopic.
 - Filtering expression and expression parameters can be set and get at runtime.
-  - [T.B.D] According to DDS specification filtering expression may not be changed dynamically, in that case, recreating ContentFilteredTopic would be required to change filtering expression, or with specific filtering expression such as node name and parameter name for parameter events and goal id for action, there would be no need to reset filtering expression.
+  - As decribed above, according to DDS specification, it implies that filtering expression may not be able to be changed dynamically.
+But to support requirements in ROS2, it must support dynamic reconfiguration for filtering expression and paramter.
-- Filtering goal id for action feedback and status will be perfectly concealed for user.
+- Filtering goal id for action `feedback` and `status` will be done ROS2 system.
-- User can specify node name and parameter name for parameter event to filter the parameter evetns.
+- User can specify node name and parameter name to filter the parameter evetns.
-  - [T.B.D] This needs to be discussed more, if user should be able to filter arbitrary parameter or not.
+- Filtering expression and parameter grammer will be the same with DDS standard between `rcl` and `rmw`.

 ### Proposal

 #### Namespace

-Since ContentFilteredTopic is based on parent topic (more like base topic), it will create ContentFilteredTopic internally, not exposed as generic topic.
+Since ContentFilteredTopic is based on parent topic (more like base topic), it will create ContentFilteredTopic internally, not exposed as ordinary topic.

 #### Action

-There will be no need to expose ContentFilter concept for user.
+Each action client id to ContentFilteredTopic based on `action_name/_action/feedback_or_status`.
 ContentFilteredTopic name would be action_name/_action/feedback_or_status_ActionClient_ID then ActionClient always get feedback events related to goal handler.
 This granularity is mandatory for action feedback and status topic to have more transport efficiency.

 |  ContentFilterTopic Name  |  Description  |
 | :--- | :--- |
 |  action_name/_action/feedback_ActionClient_ID  |  feedback ContentFilteredTopic for ActionClient ID, ActionClient_ID would be uuid (consistent with status id for the same client)  |
 |  action_name/_action/status_ActionClient_ID  |  status ContentFilteredTopic for ActionClient ID, ActionClient_ID would be uuid (consistent with feedback id for the same client)  |

-(*) These ContentFilteredTopic should not show up to user. (e.g ros2 topic list)
+(*) These ContentFilteredTopic should not show up to user. (e.g `ros2 topic list`)

-feedback topic is user defined message type dependent on action name but it also includes goal id([GoalInfo](https://github.com/ros2/rcl_interfaces/blob/master/action_msgs/msg/GoalInfo.msg)).
-Goal id will be internally handled and client issues ContentFilteredTopic API to notify the publication(server) what subscription(client) is interested in. status topic is constructed with [GoalStatus](https://github.com/ros2/rcl_interfaces/blob/master/action_msgs/msg/GoalStatus.msg), this can be also taken care with feedback mostly same design.
+`feedback` topic is user defined message type but it also includes goal id([GoalInfo](https://github.com/ros2/rcl_interfaces/blob/master/action_msgs/msg/GoalInfo.msg)).
+Goal id will be internally handled and client issues ContentFilteredTopic API to notify the publication(server) what subscription(client) is interested in. `st- [T.B.D] This needs to be discussed more, if user should be able to filter arbitrary parameter or not. if to support any expression and parameter, it means that `rcl` needs to have DDS standard expression and parameter filtering function.  new goal id will be applied to ContentFilteredTopic object based on action client ID.

 <img src="../img/content_filter/action_sequence_with_filter.png">